LLMs know their vulnerabilities: Uncover Safety Gaps through Natural Distribution Shifts: Examples

 \section{Examples}

-In this section, we dive into qualitative examples of ActorAttack against GPT-o1-preview and GPT-4o.
+In this section, we dive into qualitative examples of ActorBreaker against GPT-o1-preview and GPT-4o.
 We truncate our examples to include only partial harmful information to prevent real-world harm.